Dzuelu/arma-3-server/README.md

 ### Steam workshop mods
 The script will check for any workshop mod updates on startup and only download what is out of date.
 Place the mod list html exported by the launcher anywhere in the `/arma3/` directory and add the path to `WORKSHOP_MODS` environment variable to load.
+The script will also to lowercase the workshop mod file paths as arma3 paths need to be case sensitive.

 ### Headless Clients
 Launch n number of headless clients when `HEADLESS_CLIENTS` environment variable is set.